-A single storey extension has been added to the rear and the roof space has been converted into living accommodation.
-In addition, the accommodation has been reconfigured with the kitchen being enlarged and a ground floor shower room added.
+The property has been extended to the side and rear and the roof space has been converted into living accommodation.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.